The HMS Sylph with the HMS Maidstone close behind by B. J. Phillips

-Items at the lighthouse relating to the Captain
+Items in our collection relating to Captain Green:

 (Click images for slideshow.)